Spectral statistics of random Schr\"{o}dinger operator with growing potential: Preliminaries

+so the absolute continuity follows the same steps as Proposition \ref{pro1}, when it is applied to $H^{(i)}$.

-Combes-Germinet-Klein \cite{JFA} (see also Combes-Hislop-Klopp\cite{CHK}) estimated the Wegner and Minami estimates for generalised Anderson Model.
+\end{proof} Combes-Germinet-Klein \cite{JFA} (see also Combes-Hislop-Klopp\cite{CHK}) estimated the Wegner and Minami estimates for generalized Anderson Model.
 The following proposition give the Wegner and Minami estimate for the Model (\ref{Model}). \begin{proposition} For $ \Lambda \subset \mathbb{Z}^d$ finite volume and bounded interval $I\subset\mathbb{R}$ we have